 Urban and Regional Planning

-Industrial ecology is the study of the interaction between industrial and ecological systems.
-Students in this course learn to assess the impact and interrelations of built environments on the natural environment by utilizing life-cycle assessment tools and principles of sustainability.
+Students will learn how to assess the impact and interrelations of built environments on the natural environment by utilizing life cycle assessment tools and principles of sustainability.
 (ARCH-761 Understanding Sustainability) Class 3, Credit 3 (S)

 Sustainable Building Metrics

-This course addresses the measurement science, performance metrics, assessment tools, and fundamental data critical for the development and implementation of building systems associated with the life-cycle operation of buildings while simultaneously maintaining a healthy and productive indoor environment.
-Certification processes and design guides, such as LEED, Labs21®, and the Whole Building Design Guide, among others will also be reviewed.
+The measurement science, performance metrics, assessment tools, and fundamental data critical for the development and implementation of building systems associated with life-cycle operation of buildings while maintaining a healthy indoor environment.

 Architectural Studio III: Adaptive